• Current students

 Joined Council 2018-2022 and 2023

-Shane is the Managing Director of the boutique restructuring and advisory firm Somers, Murphy & Earl Corporate Services Ltd. He previously worked in practice with mid-sized firms including RSM Ireland, Moore Stephens and BDO.
+Shane is Joint Managing Director with McAleer Gibney Chartered Accountants, and prior to this was Managing Director of Somers, Murphy & Earl Corporate Services Ltd. He previously worked in practice with mid-sized firms including RSM Ireland, Moore Stephens and BDO.

 Shane chaired the Institute’s Young Professionals group in 2011 and was on the committee of the Leinster Society for several years, serving as Chair in 2016-17.
 He has served on several Institute committees, including the Members in Practice committee and currently sits on the Advocacy & Representation Board.
 He also acts as Deputy Chair of the CCAB-I Insolvency committee.